 - Learn more about the race, events calendar and how to get involved by visiting: tourdownunder.com.au

 - On January 26 each year, we celebrate everything that’s great about our country while recognising those outstanding citizens who have done tremendous work in their community and considering our national identity.

 - To find out what events and programs are occurring close to you, please go to www.australiaday.org.au/events-landing and type in your postcode.

 - Australia’s largest arts festival and is the second largest fringe festival in the world behind Edinburgh

-- WOMADelaide is an iconic open-air festival set in Adelaide’s stunning Botanic Park and celebrates the very best of World Music, Art and Dance
+- WOMADelaide is an iconic four day open-air festival set in Adelaide’s stunning Botanic Park and celebrates the very best of World Music, Art and Dance

 - One of the highlights of WOMAD is the food, and as usual there were offerings from every corner of the globe

 - WOMADelaide takes place over the March long weekend.
 Learn more about WOMADelaide by visiting womadelaide.com.au

 - Running throughout the month of May, South Australia’s History Festival is one of South Australia’s largest community events.